-My favorites parts of visiting Meteora besides the monasteries was seeing the Game of Thrones and James Bond scenery and driving through the stunning landscape.
+My favorite parts of visiting Meteora besides the monasteries were seeing the Game of Thrones and James Bond scenery and driving through the stunning landscape.

 If you want to visit on your own, you can also take a public bus or go on the Athens Hop-on-Hop-off Bus & Cape Sounion Sunset Combo Tour.
 I wasn’t at Cape Sounion at night, but the pictures look spectacular.

 If you love the Illiad and the Odyssey, or if you just love ancient Greek archaeology, then you should come and visit Mycenae.
 Designated a UNESCO World Heritage Site along with Tiryns.
 According to UNESCO: